yskuniv/haskell-bfi/README.md

 # haskell-bfi
-A brainf*ck interpreter written in Haskell
+A brainf*ck interpreter implemented in haskell.

 ## Installation
 First of all, you need to setup the Haskell building and execution environment (like GHC and Stack).